Safety orders, protection orders and barring orders in Ireland

-National Rape Crisis Helpline offers a free, confidential listening and support service for women and men who have been raped, sexually assaulted, sexually harassed or sexually abused at any time in their lives.
+The National Sexual Violence Helpline (also known as the National Rape Crisis Helpline) offers a free, confidential listening and support service for people who have been raped, sexually assaulted, sexually harassed or sexually abused at any time in their lives.
 Advice and referral to other services will also be provided.

 - Rape Crisis Help website with information for victims of sexual violence and a list of local Rape Crisis Centres